-Cloud-native ClickHouse can utilise resources more efficient and reduce the infrastructure cost.
+Cloud-native ClickHouse can utilise resources efficiently and reduce the infrastructure cost

-In a previous post, we shared a comparison of shared-everything and shared-nothing architecture and basic principles for how to choose these two different architectures.
-In this post, let us share the cloud-native ClickHouse.
+In a previous post, we shared a comparison of shared-everything and shared-nothing architecture and how to choose between these two architectures.
+In this post, we'll share about cloud-native ClickHouse.

-The first objective is to support the disaggregated compute and the storage architecture natively so that we can utilize the resources more efficiently, which can further reduce monetary cost.
+The first objective was to support the disaggregated compute and storage architecture natively so that we can use the resources more efficiently, and reduce monetary costs.

-The secondary objective is containerisation.
-We want to make all our computing resources in containers so that we can utilise some container orchestration platforms like kubernetes to help us manage clusters.
-Also, containerisation is a major trend, it usually means better ecosystem.
-Imagine if we want to extend the system to different cloud providers like AWS or Azure, if they supports, kubernetes, then we don't have to care about the lower level environment of this system.
-We can easily extend our system to different environments.
+The second objective was to enable containerisation.
+We wanted to make all our computing resources in containers so that we could utilise container orchestration platforms like Kubernetes to help us manage clusters.
+Also, containerisation has a large adoption, which means it has a better ecosystem.
+Future expansion to different cloud providers that support Kubernetes becomes easy, and we don't have to worry about the lower level environment of the system.

-Last but not least, we want to optimize our system to be more user friendly and reduce operation cost.
+Last but not least, we want to optimise our system to be more user friendly and reduce operation cost.

 We have some abstractions on cloud-native ClickHouse and it consists three layers as shown in Figure 1.